 Ms. Bancroft founded Atlanta Music Education seven years ago with her partner Matt Johnson.
-Their studio of students has performed at events all over the Atlanta area including the Tucker Farmers Markey, King’s Bridge Retirement home, the ARTLOT, San Francisco Coffee Shop, the Conant Performing Arts Center and The Corner Cup Coffee shop to name a few.
+Their studio of students has performed at events all over the Atlanta area including the Tucker Farmers Market, King’s Bridge Retirement home, the ARTLOT, San Francisco Coffee Shop, the Conant Performing Arts Center and The Corner Cup Coffee shop to name a few.
 Recently, her student booked the national Broadway tour of the King and I.

-She is Education Director at Capitol City Opera and a mentor and speaker at the Dekalb School of the Arts, summer music camp director at Decatur’s Treehouse Kid and Craft.
+She is Education Director at Capitol City Opera and a mentor and speaker at the Dekalb School of the Arts.
 She hosts the popular Kids Open Mic programs featured in the Decatur Focus, Decatur Dispatch and Tucker Times magazines.

 Elexa also has a love for painting and re-uses old sheet music for her own popular art pieces.
-She is an active mixed media artist in Georgia art festivals and Avondale Estate’s Garage Door Studio.
+She is an active mixed media artist in Georgia art festivals and most recently, Broadwaycon in New York City.
 You can find her work on Etsy now.

 Ukulele, Voice, Summer Camp Teacher, Guitar and Piano